JuliaAPlavin/Uncertain.jl/README.md

 ## Relation to other uncertainty packages 📈

+**TLDR**: `Uncertain.jl` prioritizes performance over correlation handling.
+Use `Measurements.jl` or `MonteCarloMeasurements.jl` if you need to track correlations; use `Uncertain.jl` for large datasets where you can assume uncertainties are independent.

 The fundamental design difference of `Uncertain.jl`, compared to other Julia packages in this field like `Measurements.jl` and `MonteCarloMeasurements.jl`, is low overhead. 🚄 It handles large datasets of values with uncertainties.
 They occupy only 2x more memory than regular values, and have a performance overhead of only a factor of a few.
 ```julia
 julia> n = 10^6